Incendo/cloud/README.md

 # cloud command framework ![license](https://img.shields.io/github/license/Sauilitired/cloud.svg) ![build](https://github.com/Sauilitired/cloud/workflows/Java%20CI%20with%20Maven/badge.svg) [![CodeFactor](https://www.codefactor.io/repository/github/sauilitired/cloud/badge)](https://www.codefactor.io/repository/github/sauilitired/cloud)

-This is going to be a general-purpose Java command dispatcher &amp; framework.
-It will allow programmers to define command chains that users can use to execute pre-defined actions.
+Cloud is a general-purpose Java command dispatcher &amp; framework.
+It allows programmers to define command chains that are then parsed and invoked from user- supplied string inputs, to execute pre-defined actions.

-The library was named cloud because using it makes you feel like you're floating around on a cloud in heaven.
-It's an experience of pure bliss and joy.
-This is unlike the experience of using **a**ny **c**ommand **f**ramework that currently exists for the JVM, which can be compared to drowning in a pool of lava while watching your family get eaten by a pack of wolves.

-Its feature set is derived from **a**lready existing **c**ommand **f**rameworks, while being less restrictive, opinionated and confusing.
-CLOUD is built to be completely deterministic and your commands will behave exactly as you've programmed them to.
-No fluff and no mess, just a smooth cloud-like experience.

-The code is based on a paper that can be found [here](https://github.com/Sauilitired/Sauilitired/blob/master/AS_2020_09_Commands.pdf).

-## goals
+Cloud commands consist out of deterministic command chains are the arguments are strongly typed.
+When you write a command, you know exactly what type of data you will get to work with and you won't need to spend hours debugging command contexts while crying profusely.
+The experience of using the framework is like floating on a fluffy cloud in heaven.
+Its feature set is derived from Already existing Command Frameworks, while being less restrictive, opinionated and confusing.

-- Allow for commands to be defined using builder patterns (Done)
+Cloud allows for commands to be defined using builder patterns, like this:
-- Allow for commands to be defined using annotated methods (Done)
-- Allow for command pre-processing (Done)
-- Allow for command suggestion outputs (Done)

-The builders will look something like:
 ```java
 mgr.command(mgr.commandBuilder("give")
                .withSenderType(Player.class)